aroberge/avantpy/proposal/idea.md

 - The mission of the Python Software Foundation is to promote, protect, and advance the Python programming language, and to support and **facilitate the growth of a diverse and international community** of Python programmers. [**Emphasis added.**]
 - The success of block based programming environments, like [Scratch](https://scratch.mit.edu/), [Blockly](https://blockly-games.appspot.com/), and many others, demonstrates that it makes sense to introduce beginners to programming concepts in their native language.
 - Python is often described as *executable pseudocode*.
 This is close to the truth if your pseudocode is written for an English audience who knows basic programming concepts but likely much less so for beginners who are not familiar with English.
-- The creators of [Racket](https://racket-lang.org/) clearly believe that having various dialects of a given programming language can be useful in helping to learn programming, as they include various dialects as default language to be used in the learning journey.
 - Amongst the *best practices* identified by the creators of Blockly is the need for an [exit strategy](https://developers.google.com/blockly/guides/app-integration/best-practices#9_exit_strategy):

     *Block-based programming is often a starting point for programming.
 In the context of teaching computer programming, it is a gateway drug that gets students addicted, before moving them on to harder things.
 How long this block-based programming period should last for students is hotly debated, but if your goal is to teach programming it should be temporary.*